MHaurel/nn-concept-interpreter/README.md

 ### HEATMAPS CATEGORIES

+* Filter sample with the new pvalue heatmap of the compare category
 * Compute euclidean distance / cosine similarity
   * Filter similarity pvalue
 * Get activations closer to the mean for a misclassified sample and test if the classification is much better. (will be long to develop)